A stay at Barnsley House

-It was also the first spa I’d seen which actually had a section on the form you fill in before your treatment which asked what kind of music you wanted (classical, jazz, traditional spa, chill out) and whether you wanted your therapist to chat while doing the treatment, quite inspired.
+It was also the first spa I’d seen which actually had a section on the form you fill in before your treatment which asked what kind of music you wanted (classical, jazz, traditional spa, chill out) and whether or not you wanted your therapist to chat while doing the treatment, which was a very thoughtful touch.

 Everywhere you look there are little touches which show that someone is really thinking about you, from baskets full of walking guides and information about the gardens, to the rosemary sprig on napkins at dinner and the walking boot-shaped ‘do not disturb’ signs for your bedroom door.

 With just 18 rooms – and this is an adults-only hotel in the Cotswolds – children are welcome at Barnsley House’s sister hotel, Calcot Manor – it is one of the nicest places I’ve stayed in all year and certainly in my opinion one of the best hotels in the Cotswolds.